-- Press MENU/EXIT and then press ◀/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press Mode/enter on the projector or ENTER on the remote control.
-The Audio Settings page displays. - Highlight Mute and press ◀/▶ to select On.
+- Using the OSD menu - 1.
+Press MENU/EXIT and then press ◄/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+Press ▼ to highlight Audio Settings and press ENTER.
+The Audio Settings page displays. - 3.
+Highlight Mute and press ◄/▶ to select On. - 4.
+To restore the sound, repeat steps 1-3 and press $\triangleleft/\triangleright$ to select Off.